Handbook Courses & MCQs Cases Publish Case

 Indications

-• The donor site can be closed directly without larger physical impact.
+• Donor site can be closed with minimal impact: The donor site can be closed directly without causing significant physical or aesthetic concerns.

 Contraindications